 The Science: Denmark has been voted as one of the happiest countries in the world for over forty years in a row.
 What’s their secret?

-The Solution: Find 3 tips to being happy like a Dane.
+The Solution: Find 3 tips for being happy like a Dane.

-In Denmark stories are not about happy endings.
-The Danes ‘keep it real’ so to speak-sometimes painfully real.
-Danish movies don’t wrap endings up with that familiar soothing music that lets you know that the hero will save the day, the boy will get the girl and all will be ok in the end.
+In Denmark, stories are not about happy endings.
+The Danes ‘keep it real,’ so to speak-sometimes painfully real.
+Danish movies don’t wrap endings up with that familiar soothing music that lets you know that the hero will save the day, the boy will get the girl, and all will be okay in the end.
 Rather, they leave you standing with your emotions flapping in the wind wondering how to feel.
 Although it seems counterintuitive, research actually shows that watching tragic or sad films can make you happier by bringing more attention to the positive aspects of your own life.
 They put you more in touch with your humanity in a ‘count your blessings’ kind of way.
 Even Hans Christian Andersen, one of the most famous Danes, has had some of his fairy tales modified to fit what adults deemed a culturally acceptable version for children.
-The original Little Mermaid, for example, doesn’t get the prince in the end, but rather dies from sadness and turns into sea foam.
+The original Little Mermaid, for example, doesn’t get the prince in the end but rather dies from sadness and turns into sea foam.
 The better we get at being honest with ourselves about life, the more we can appreciate what it is and what it isn’t.
-There aren’t perfect lives or perfect endings and that’s ok.
-So the next time you reach for a syrupy sweet Hollywood film, consider something sadder-it might actually make you happier.
+There aren’t perfect lives or perfect endings, and that’s okay.
+So the next time you reach for a syrupy, sweet Hollywood film, consider something sadder-it might actually make you happier.

 3. Togetherness and “hygge”

 One of the number one predictors of happiness and well-being is quality time with friends and family.
-Our modern world doesn’t always allow for this but the Danish Way incorporates “hygge’ into everyday life to guarantee it.
-That is, cozy time with friends and loved ones.
+Our modern world doesn’t always allow for this, but the Danish Way incorporates “hygge’ into everyday life to guarantee it.
+That is, a cozy time with friends and loved ones.
 The word “hygge” dates back to the 19th century.
 It is derived from the Germanic word “hyggja” which means to think or feel satisfied.
-It is comfort and it is both an identity-related symbol and a mood to be in.
+It is comfort, and it is both an identity-related symbol and a mood to be in.
 Because Danes feel hygge is so important, they all work together to try to make it happen.
-It is a goal in itself for family and friends and it requires teamwork.
-They leave the drama at the door and focus on the “we” not the “me”.
+It is a goal in itself for family and friends, and it requires teamwork.
+They leave the drama at the door and focus on the “we” not the “me.”
 We have plenty of time to feel stressed in our lives but during “hygge” they make an effort to leave that stress behind.
-Feeling connected to others gives meaning and purpose to all of our lives and this is why the Danes value hygge so highly.
+Feeling connected to others gives meaning and purpose to all of our lives, and this is why the Danes value hygge so highly.
 It is surely one of the main reasons they are voted so consistently happy.
-As the saying goes; when you replace the “I” with a “we” even illness becomes wellness.
+As the saying goes, when you replace the “I” with a “we” even illness becomes wellness.

-So perhaps if we focus more on living an authentic life-not a perfect one, try more reframing and practice ‘hygge’ we too can make it to the top of the happiness charts.
+So perhaps if we focus more on living an authentic life a perfect one, try more reframing, and practice ‘hygge,’ we too can make it to the top of the happiness charts.
 Judging from the results, it’s certainly worth a try.